Bespoke bridal jewellery in New Zealand: the Miozuki guide

 | How long until I wear it? | Several weeks from design approval to finished piece. | Days or weeks, sometimes in stock. | Ready-made if your wedding is soon and you need a ring fast.
 Bespoke if you have time and you want something made just for you. |

 | What does it cost? | More upfront.
 Bespoke work costs more than ready-made, and it depends on the complexity and stone size.
-Deposit required to secure the commission. | Less upfront.
+Full payment required to secure the commission once the design is approved. | Less upfront.
 Miozuki's ready-made bridal rings are available at the studio and online.
-No deposit needed, you pay on purchase. | Bespoke if cost is secondary to having exactly what you want.
+You pay on purchase. | Bespoke if cost is secondary to having exactly what you want.
 Ready-made if you want a beautiful ring and a lower entry price. |

-| Can I change my mind? | After deposit, a bespoke commission is yours.
+| Can I change my mind? | After full payment, a bespoke commission is yours.
 If circumstances change, speak to me directly. | Yes, easily.
 Ready-made rings in the collection can be returned or exchanged per the store policy. | Ready-made if you're still not certain.
 Bespoke if you're genuinely ready to commit to the design. |

 | Will I still love it in five years? | Yes, if you chose it with intention.
 Bespoke pieces age beautifully because they were made to fit your life and they do. | Often yes, though trends shift.
 A beautiful stone never goes out of style, but a setting might. | Bespoke for something deeply personal that won't feel dated.
 Ready-made if you love the current design and you're okay if it feels less current in a few years. |